 2. Public Benefit Activities

-The activities listed in the Companies Income Tax Act for purposes of tax exemption and deductibility of donations indicate which types of activities are considered to be of pubic benefit.
-These include activities that are:
+The activities listed in the Companies Income Tax Act for purposes of tax exemption and deductibility of donations indicate which types of activities are considered to be of public benefit.
+These include activities that:

 Company Limited by Guarantee